PabloCorso/elma.build/README.md

 2. Run `npm install` to install the dependencies.
 3. Run `npm start` for local development.

+### Technical notes and limitations

 This is an electron project.
-It start a main process that creates a desktop window, that window runs a renderer process that displays everyhing.
+It starts a main process that creates a desktop window, that window runs a renderer process that displays everyhing.

 The main process is a node evironment and runs from the `main.ts` file.
 Whenever you change something there, you can write `rs` in the command line to quickly restart the project.